Check out this list of things to never throw away and what to do with them, especially if you love to DIY!

 31. Bicycle Wheels

-It’s not just old tires that you can upcycle.
+It's not just old car tires you can upcycle, but bike wheels, too.

 32. Old Globes

-Don’t take that old globe for granted, you can also make it a bowl.
+Don't take that old globe for granted because you can also repurpose it into a globe bowl.

 33. Old Umbrellas

 I'm sure you've had your share of worn-out umbrellas and these 3 ways to upcycle them will add them to your list of things to never throw away.

 Save the plastic spoons from your last party because we are going to transform them into this lovely decorative craft.
 Make sure to wash them first, of course!

 36. Old Toys

 This amazing lamp from old toys will let you be thankful you never throw them away, for sure!

 This was another favorite of mine, but just like the bulbs, I didn't have any buttons on hand.
 Luckily, Amazon had some great ones to choose from AND they were much less expensive than the craft store. 🙂